sadman-adib/MoveMe-IoT/DATA/readme.md

 - **pandas**: for handling data.
 - **numpy**: for numerical operations.

-You can install the necessary packages using:
+Install the necessary packages using:

 ```bash
 pip install pandas numpy